Our Clergy Team

 THE REV. FR.
 FABIAN VILLALOBOS

 The Rev. Fr.
 Fabian Villalobos was born in Bogota, Colombia to a family rooted from generations of faith and tradition where his vocation of service in the church and his call to the priesthood was fostered.
 He began studies in Colombia obtaining a B.A. in Philosophy.
 Fabian then moved to Italy where he earned a License in Systematic Theology, and also a M.A. in Ecumenism with focus on comparative Religions.
+God-willing in 2021, Fr.
+Fabian hopes to receive a Doctor of Ministry (DMin) from Fuller School of Theology in Pasadena, CA.

 In 2002, Fabian was ordained a priest in the Roman Catholic Church in Italy.
 He immediately began serving as Rector of two congregations, one of whose church was established in the 11th Century with extraordinary architectural and artistic value.
 He also held positions at the diocesan level, and in various social organizations.
 He was a member of Pax Christi and the Cursillo Movement.